Carnival Venice aka. Carnevale Italia Venezia

 Just a few weeks ago, Boyd and I hopped the pond to Italy.
 Our trip started in the most southern tip of Italy with a short personal trip to Venice.
-While we were on business in the south, everyone was raving over Carnaval commending us on our excellent planning for being able to see the best masks and costumes that I would ever lay eyes on.
+While we were on business in the south, everyone was raving over the Italian version of Mardi Gras called Carnevale Venezia.
+Everyone on the first leg of our trip commended us on our excellent planning for being able to see the best masks and costumes that I would ever lay eyes on.
+At first, I was concerned that we were throwing ourselves into the mix of chaotic parties.
+Little did I know that Carnival is somewhat the opposite in level of sophistication in comparison to the American New Orleans version of Mardi Gras which I’ve always avoided.

 Watch this to see the best masks and costumes of Carnival in Venice or Carnaval, Venetia Italia for my Italian friends: